Articles

 Improvement of characteristics of HPLC-UV methods for determining trace amounts of substances in rinses during cleaning validation

-Cleaning of process equipment and laboratory glassware plays a crucial role in ensuring the quality and safety of medicinal products in the pharmaceutical industry.
-In this study, we investigated the possibilities of reducing the limit of quantification for the HPLC-UV method to determine small amounts of substances in rinses from process equipment.
-It is shown that the use of water-ethanol mixtures in combination with the pentafluorophenyl (SiO 2 -PFP) stationary phase allows for better retention of the model substance - caffeine compared to octadecylsylil stationary phase.
-For example, when using a Discovery HS PFP (SiO2-PFP) column and a mobile phase containing 40% ethanol in water, the retention factor was 0,7, while under the same conditions using Discovery HS C18 (SiO2-PFP), it was 0,2.
-The advantages of using of the ethanol over acetonitrile are also demonstrated, as when 40% acetonitrile was used in the mobile phase, a lower retention factor of 0,4 was obtained.
-The impact of the increasing of the injection volume on the characteristics of the chromatographic peak was also examined.
-It was shown that under certain conditions, the injection volume can be increased to 250 μl, resulting in lower limits of quantification.
-The study confirms the achievement of a low limit of quantification equal to 0,27 ng/ml when using the HPLC-UV method, making it effective for analyzing rinses during the validation of cleaning processes.
+In the pharmaceutical industry, cleaning of technological equipment and laboratory glassware plays a crucial role in ensuring the quality and safety of pharmaceutical products.
+In this study, we investigated the possibilities for reducing the limit of quantification using HPLC-UV for determining small amounts of substances in washings from technological equipment.
+In the research Knauer Azura chromatograph was used, equipped with the Azura DAD 6.1 diode-array detector with a 50mm fiber-optic flowcell.
+The chromatographic columns used was the Discovery HS F5 250×4,6 (5 µm) and Discovery HS C18 250×4,6 (5 µm).
+It was shown that the use of aqueous-ethanol mixtures in combination with pentafluorophenyl stationary phase (Discovery HS F5) achieves better retention of the model substance – caffeine, compared to octadecylsilane (Discovery HS C18).
+Using Discovery HS F5 and a mobile phase containing 40% ethanol in water, the retention factor was 0,7, while using Discovery HS C18 under the same conditions, the retention factor was 0,2.
+The advantages of using ethanol compared to acetonitrile were also demonstrated, as using 40% acetonitrile in the mobile phase resulted in a lower retention factor of 0.4.
+The effect of increasing the injection volume on the chromatographic peak characteristics was investigated, and it was shown that when a sample solvent with a lower eluting strength than the mobile phase is used, the injection volume can be increased up to 250 µL, which leads to a lower limit of quantification.
+By increasing the injection volume, a low limit of quantification is achieved, which is commensurate with the limit of quantification observed for the HPLC-MS method.
+Thus, when injecting 250 μl of the test solution into the system, it was possible to achieve a limit of quantification of 0,27 ng/ml.
+The results of the study expand the scope of the HPLC-UV method as a potential alternative to the high-cost HPLC-MS method for analyzing residue quantities of pharmaceuticals during the cleaning validation of technological equipment or laboratory glassware.

 REFERENCES